Frankfurt School Logo

 • …

-To avoid a transformation into too many and maybe dominating dummy features, we can group the similar classes, e.g. in single, married, widowed.
+To avoid transforming into too many and maybe dominating dummy features, we can group the similar classes, e.g. in single, married, widowed.

 If there exist some remaining sparse classes which cannot be assigned in a meaningful way they can be joined into a single “other” class.